makesaltlake/heimdall/README.md

 ### Redis

-[Redis](https://redis.io/) is used to synchronize [Action Cable](https://guides.rubyonrails.org/action_cable_overview.html) state between multiple Heimdall servers or job workers.
+[Redis](https://redis.io/) is used to synchronize [Action Cable](https://guides.rubyonrails.org/action_cable_overview.html) state between Heimdall servers and job workers.

 On Mac, the easiest way to install Redis is via Homebrew: